-Communicating Using Your Companion
+Communicating Using Your PC Companion

-The previous chapter described the features of your WorkPad c3 companion that help you stay organized.
+The previous chapter described the features of your WorkPad PC companion that help you stay organized.
 This chapter describes the features that help you stay connected.

-- Managing desktop E-Mail: Using your companion, you can read, reply to, compose, and delete e-mail from your desktop E-Mail application while you are away from your desk. - IR beaming: The infrared port located at the top of your companion lets you send data from your companion including entire applications to any other infrared-enabled WorkPad companion or other Palm Computing® platform device nearby.
+- Managing desktop E-Mail: Using your PC companion, you can read, reply to, compose, and delete e-mail from your desktop E-Mail application while you're away from your desk. - IR beaming: The infrared port located at the top of your PC companion lets you send data from your PC companion including entire applications - to any other infrared-enabled WorkPad PC companion or Palm Computing® platform device that's nearby.